Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Conclusions

 \section{Conclusions}

-Reducing the uncertainty of biomass stocks contained in forests is important for understanding the global carbon budget and how it circulates between land and the atmosphere~\cite{zolkos2013meta} (e.g., the estimates can be used to calibrate coupled climate-carbon cycle models).
-More precise knowledge of forest biomass development is needed to study the processes driving af-, re-, and deforestation.
-This, in turn, is a requisite for achieving the United Nations Strategic Plan for Forests under the Paris agreement \href{https://www.un.org/ecosoc/sites/www.un.org.ecosoc/files/files/Report\%20UNFF16\%20advance\%20unedited.pdf}{UN 2021}; \href{https://unstats.un.org/sdgs/files/report/2017/thesustainabledevelopmentgoalsreport2017.pdf}{UN 2017}; \href{https://www.ipcc.ch/sr15/}{IPCC 2018}).
+Precise quantification of the spatial distribution of forest biomass and carbon content is a valuable tool to understand the processes driving {af-}, re-, and deforestation, and the variations in carbon cycle from the ecosystem to the regional and global scale~\citep{zolkos2013meta}.

-This study brings forward deep learning systems for predicting above-ground biomass, wood volume, and carbon storage in forests directly from \lidar{} point clouds.
-We modified existing neural network architectures for classification to perform regression and evaluated them on a unique data set combining field measurements and airborne \lidar{} data.
-Our adaptation of Minkowski CNNs gave the best results.
-This approach uses an efficient implementation of 3D convolutions for sparse data.
-That is, it basically relies on the same operations as CNNs for standard 2D and 3D image processing in contrast to the other methods we evaluated.
+This study brings forward deep learning systems for predicting above-ground biomass, wood volume, and carbon stocks in forests efficiently and directly from airborne \lidar{} point clouds.
+Three conceptually different neural network architectures for classification (i.e., PointNet, KPConv, and Minkowski CNNs) were modified to perform regression, and were evaluated using a unique data set combining field measurements and \lidar{} data.

-We achieved high accuracies, considerably better than the state-of-the-art approach operating on basic statistics of the point clouds.
-The coefficient of determination $R^2$ for above-ground biomass and stored carbon exceeded \num{0.83} on a test set not considered in the modelling process.
-These encouraging results may be the first step towards a paradigm shift in the methodology for analyzing \lidar{} data for terrestrial ecosystem analysis.
+Our adaptation of Minkowski CNNs outperformed the other deep learning approaches as well as the baseline methods.
+Specifically, the coefficient of determination $R^2$ for above-ground biomass and stored carbon exceeded \num{0.82} at \SI{0.07}{ha} on a test set, which was not considered in the modelling process.
+The main advantage of the method proposed is the efficient implementation of 3D convolutions for sparse data, as it relies on the same operations that CNNs use for standard image processing.